 My "Crazy" Grandma

 My grandma died shortly before International Women’s Day — that day she was strongly present for me, and I celebrated my grandma for who she was as a fun, bold, loving, and sometimes “crazy” grandma.
-And as I write that, and recall how many times I joked about my “crazy” grandma, and people would know I was referring to my dad’s mom, I am sobered by the flippancy with which we treated the source of her “crazy”.
+And as I write that, and recall how many times I joked about my “crazy” grandma, and people would know I was referring to my dad’s mom, I'm sobered by the flippancy with which we treated the source of her “crazy”.
 Because for the last 40 years of her life, my grandma suffered from paranoid schizophrenia.
 Her name was Ruth.

 Let me take you back, hit rewind, and we get a glimpse into her life early on.
-At 15, Ruth was told to leave home, since with 10 siblings, times were hard.
+At 15, Ruth was told to leave home, since with 10 siblings, there was little to go around.
 Kids weren’t allowed to linger aimlessly to imagine the rest of their life under the care of their parents, having their mom do their laundry and all the rest.
 Instead, Ruth walked away from the family farm and from there walked a hard road.
 She was sexually assaulted.
 At 16, she met my grandfather, was married and soon after had their first child.
 Her husband was, by all accounts, the love of her life; despite the burden of my grandfather being an alcoholic, working sporadically, and not always prioritizing his family’s well-being the way most fathers do today, she loved him her whole life.
 To support her family and keep her children (mostly) fed, she took in elderly ladies and worked as a caregiver.
 Even so, the family moved around town from one run-down home to the next.

 International Women’s Day is many-faceted, but for me, this year, I honoured a woman who battled through a lifetime of heartbreak and illness.
 She was not the sum total of her paranoid schizophrenia, though it was one of the parts of her.
-I don’t want to elide that portion of her life, but I also want to remember her as a woman that was so much more than that, who offered the world so much more than “crazy”.
-She was endlessly devoted to her family, she loved to give kisses and hugs (especially to handsome men!), and she was an earnest believer in the salvation of her faith.
+I don’t want to elide that portion of her life, but I also want to remember her as a woman that was so much more than that, who offered the world so much more than “crazy.”
+She was endlessly devoted to her family, she loved to give kisses and hugs, and she was an earnest believer in the salvation of her faith.
 Perhaps she was sustained by her faith, but she also was sharpened, through necessity, to be resilient.
 Her world may have been small, but she extended her love and care to many.
 To my grandma, to that 15-year-old Ruth who left home and entered a world with so much possibility, I celebrate you, I remember you, I honour you.